 4. Helpful: you will receive professional support and funding

-Once you have come up with a business idea, it will serve as the foundations for your own company.
-There are numerous information centres offering comprehensive advice on starting up your own business, what the best approach is and where you can obtain funding.
+Once you come up with a business idea, it will serve as the foundation for your own company.
+There are numerous information centres offering comprehensive advice on setting up your own business, what the best approach is and where you can obtain funding.

-All German states have professional information centres for entrepreneurs in the making – and advice is free.
-There is also a huge choice of startup initiatives.
-These will help you find suitable networks and will assist you in questions related to funding and others.
-Government support programs may provide funding, too.
+All German states have professional information centres for entrepreneurs in the making – and advice is free of charge.
+There is also a huge choice of start-up initiatives.
+These will help you find suitable networks and will assist you in questions related to funding and other subjects.
+Government support programmes may provide funding, too.
 For an overview, click here.

 5. Diverse: become part of a diverse society

 If you decide to set up your business in Germany, you will be choosing a country offering a high quality of life.
 In addition, Germany’s culture, the diversity of its people and its family friendliness make the country extremely attractive.